shubh0786/videorentalsystem/README.md

-# videorentalsystem is college project where i used C# and Sql database
+# videorentalsystem is my college project where i used C# and Sql database